Autoequivalences of Fukaya categories of surfaces and graded gentle algebras: Introduction

 \begin{Introthm}[{\Cref{thm: derived invariant Fukaya categories}}] $\Sigma, \Sigma'$ be graded marked surfaces.
 Then $\Fuk(\Sigma)$ and $\Fuk(\Sigma')$ are equivalent if and only if $\Sigma$ and $\Sigma'$ are isomorphic as graded marked surfaces.
-Likewise, if $A, A'$ are graded gentle algebras which are homologically smooth or proper (but not necessarily both), then $\cD(A) \simeq \cD(A')$ if and only if $\Sigma_A \cong \Sigma_{A'}$.
-Finally, $\Fuk(\Sigma) \simeq \Perf(A)$ if and only if $\Sigma \cong \Sigma_A$ as graded marked surfaces. \end{Introthm} The work \cite{LekiliPolishchukGentle} provides numerical invariants which allow one to decide whether two graded marked surfaces are isomorphic.
-Thus, \Cref{IntroThmB} provides an effective derived equivalence classification of Fukaya categories and graded gentle algebras. \Cref{IntroThmB} generalises several earlier results: \cite{AmiotPlamondonSchroll, OpperDerivedEquivalences} prove an analogous result for $A$ proper and concentrated in degree $0$ and \cite{JinSchrollWang} proves it under the assumption that $A$ is graded and homologically smooth which implies \Cref{IntroThmA} for $\Fuk(\Sigma)$ in all but the punctured cases.
-In particular, our results for the proper (but not necessarily homologically smooth) case and for punctured surfaces are new and our proof provides a unified approach to all cases.
-Finally, we note our strategy is quite different from \cite{JinSchrollWang} and the proof of \Cref{IntroThmB} is based on a connection between equivalences between the triangulated categories in \Cref{IntroThmB} and maps between arc complexes of the associated surfaces.
+Likewise, if $A, A'$ are graded gentle algebras which are homologically smooth or proper (but not necessarily both), then $\cD(A) \simeq \cD(A')$ if and only if $\Sigma_A \cong \Sigma_{A'}$. \end{Introthm} The work \cite{LekiliPolishchukGentle} provides numerical invariants which allow one to decide whether two graded marked surfaces are isomorphic.
+Thus, \Cref{IntroThmB} provides an effective derived equivalence classification of Fukaya categories and graded gentle algebras. \Cref{IntroThmB} generalises several earlier results: \cite{AmiotPlamondonSchroll, OpperDerivedEquivalences} prove an analogous result for $A$ proper and concentrated in degree $0$ and \cite{JinSchrollWang} proves it under the assumption that $A$ is graded and homologically smooth.
+Our results for the proper (but not necessarily homologically smooth) case and for punctured surfaces are therefore new and our proof provides a unified approach to all cases via a different strategy from those in \cite{AmiotPlamondonSchroll} and \cite{JinSchrollWang}.